For CISOs, security leaders, and compliance teams

 Cyber Hygiene & Training

-Basic cyber hygiene practices and mandatory cybersecurity training for all staff.
+Basic cyber hygiene practices and cybersecurity training across staff.
+Article 20(2) makes specific cybersecurity training mandatory for management bodies on top.

 Cryptography & Encryption